kyleshank/FMAssetStream/README.md

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+The example is a all ready to go and will actually upload a test file to a remote server to demonstrate functionality.
+Definitely take a look at the example to see how things work.

+When you want to use FMAssetStream in your own project do the following...

 You'll need to import the category: